DSP-e-learn/e-learn/e-learn-README.txt

 * site admin workflow
    + approve trainers
+   + manage taxonomy
    - reports

 * course
-   - add video field and player?
+   + add video field and player?
    - add images and make a slidehsow of them
    + grant access to Course after product that referensed it was bought
    + revoke access to Course after sertain period of time (48 hours for example, 5 min in development)

 * quiz
-   - quiz creation - clear most of fields in edit tab
+   + quiz creation - clear most of fields in edit tab
    - style Certificate
    + questions browser - filter by current user